 Sam McBean is Senior Lecturer in Gender, Sexuality, and Contemporary Culture at Queen Mary University of London.
 She is the author of Feminism’s Queer Temporalities (Routledge, 2016) and has published on contemporary literature and culture, new media and affect, and queer and feminist theory in journals including Feminist Review, Camera Obscura, and new formations.
 She is currently working on a project looking at diagrams, maps, and network imaginaries within gay, lesbian, and queer theory and contemporary queer cultural objects.

-S A L O N - LONDON is directed by Georgina Colby and Susan Rudy.
-S A L O N - LONDON presents Laynie Browne has been funded by the Institute of Modern and Contemporary Culture at the University of Westminster, in collaboration with the Centre for Poetry at Queen Mary, University of London.
+S A L O N - LONDON is a real and virtual site for responding to the present through experimental women's writing.
+The project was founded and is directed by Georgina Colby and Susan Rudy and hosted by the Institute of Modern and Contemporary Culture at the University of Westminster, and the Centre for Poetry at Queen Mary University of London.